Get your new appliance set up and ready to go

-Try to put your washing machine and dishwasher on a firm, level floor, close to an outside wall or internal soil stack.
-Both of these machines need a power supply as well as a water supply.
+Try to place your washing machine and dishwasher on a firm, level floor and close to an outside wall.
+Ensure that you level the appliance using a spirit level to avoid excessive vibration during use.
+Both these machines need a power supply as well as a water supply and a waste pipe.

-You normally connect a washing machine to the cold and hot water systems, but quite a few will work with just a cold supply.
-Dishwashers usually need only a cold supply.
+A washing machine is normally connected to the cold and hot water systems, but quite a few will work with just a cold supply while dishwashers usually only need a cold supply.
 If your machine is supplied from the pipe that feeds your kitchen tap, the water will be at mains pressure.
-If it also needs a hot water supply, this will be at gravity pressure from the cylinder upstairs.
-Most machines have a flow restrictor in the cold water inlet to even out the pressure difference.
+If it also needs a hot water supply, this will be at gravity pressure from the cylinder upstairs or may be at mains pressure if heated by a combi-boiler.
+Most machines have a flow restrictor in the cold-water inlet to even out the pressure difference.

-If you're fitting a washing machine in your bathroom, you won't be able to put a socket or switched fused connection unit in there.
-So it's best to mount the fused connection unit outside the bathroom, and connect your machine to a flex outlet plate in the bathroom.
+Safety first If you’re fitting a washing machine in your bathroom, you won’t be able to put a socket or switched fused connection unit in there.
+So, it’s best to mount the fused connection unit outside the bathroom and connect your machine to a flex outlet plate in the bathroom.

-If your machine's hoses won't reach your existing supply pipes, you'll need to drain and cut the pipes, add T-fittings and run branch pipes to the machine.
-These should terminate in mini stop valves to which your machine's hoses can be connected.
+If your machine’s hoses won’t reach your existing supply pipes, you’ll need to turn off your water supply at the mains tap, drain the system and cut the pipes.
+You can then add T-fittings and run branch pipes to the machine.
+These should end in mini stop valves to which your machine’s hoses can be connected.
 If the supply pipes run close to your machine, you can fit T-piece stop valves and screw the hoses to them.
 Or you might be able to use self-cutting connectors containing isolating valves, which you can install without draining the pipes.
+Carefully turn on the mains supply again and check for leaks.

 How to fit self-cutting hose connectors